 Only 75% of the EO is required for export of green technology products.

-To avail of the benefits of the EPCG scheme, the exporter has to file an application with the DGFT.
+To avail of the benefits of the EPCG License, the exporter has to file an application with the DGFT.
 To apply for this incentive, fill up the Ayat Niryat Form 5B (ANF 5B) along with the following documents:

 All these documents must be self-certified copies.